Lower Cost, High Quality Universal Healthcare

 Medicare must be able to negotiate the price of prescription drugs: This is common sense, an essential reform particularly for those with chronic conditions and our seniors, and a key step on the road to Medicare for All.

 Prior to Medicare for All, further open up the opportunity for people to enroll in Medicare and Medicaid: We should increase the economies of scale for Medicare by giving small employers the option of covering their workers of any age through Medicare, allowing all 55-64 year old people to buy into Medicare to save on higher out of pocket costs for this age group, and give states the option to allow people without insurance to buy into Medicaid, which will in aggregate lower costs for many and stabilize insurance exchanges across the country.

 Expand support to community health centers, urgent care clinics, and telemedicine: This is cost-effective and moves us toward the prevention model we need, enabling more lower-cost high-quality 24-hour care and reducing reliance on expensive emergency room care.

 Ensure sustained support to CHIP – make funding permanent: Examine budgetary mechanisms to make CHIP not just permanently authorized but permanently funded as an entitlement under Medicare or another vehicle, ensuring nearly 200,000 Massachusetts kids are never used as a political pawn again.

-Protect access to healthcare for women and LGBT people from attack by extremists: Use oversight and budget powers to resist and rollback administration rules to create conscience exemptions that create a “license to discriminate” against women and LGBT people.
+Protect access to healthcare for women and LGBT people from attack by extremists: Use oversight and budget powers to resist and rollback administration rules that create a "license to discriminate" against women and LGBT people via conscience exemptions.